VowpalWabbit/vowpal_wabbit/README.windows.txt

 	(b) unzip zlib-1.2.8.zip into the c:\src\vw\zlib-1.2.8

-	use contrib/vstudio/vc11 since there is no contrib/vstudio/vc12 as yet
+	use contrib/vstudio/vc11 since there is no contrib/vstudio/vc12 as yet get the GnuWin32 Patch Utility http://gnuwin32.sourceforge.net/packages/patch.htm patch.exe
+	and simply put it in vw.

-	(c) from a bash shell cd  /c/src/vw
+	(c) from a dos command shell

 	  patch --dry-run -p0 --directory=zlib-1.2.8 --input=../vowpal_wabbit/zlibpatch.txt -F3
 		check output messages looks good then